SAP-archive/yaas-storefront/Readme.md

     $ grunt build

 The :prod parameter specifies which dynamic domain to connect with the api services.
 If this domain is not specified with the parameter, a warning will appear in the build output and the default setting will be applied for the api url's, which is also set to the prod api domain in the gruntfile.

 **npm start** is configured to run **grunt build:prod**.
 Other options are **:stage** and **:test** and can be configured in the gruntfile.

+Credential parameters also exist for automated build environments.
+With NPM 2.0, it is possible to pass in a Client_Id and Project_Id from npm run-script command line.
+For example, we can further automate the build system with these parameters (pid and cid) like this:

+$ npm run-script singleProd -- --pid=abc --cid=123

+This allows for many different projects with many different clients to be configured.
+But remember that a minimum version of NPM 2.0 is required to pass the parameters, otherwise the Client_Id and Project_Id will be always be set by default to the variable values that are configured at the top of the gruntfile.

 **grunt build** will also optimize js and css in public/index.html.
 See the optimization section for more specific information.

 ### 6. Deploy application to server